 From there we will adopt educational policies and practices from the top five countries on the OECD list and integrate them into the US Education System.
 We will do this by sending an envoy to these top five countries to evaluate and learn exactly what it is that they are doing differently than the US education system.

 The next step will be to rework the curriculum for every grade from preschool through 12th grade making it more consistent and raising not only the quality of the material but, the level in which it is taught.
 We will then expand extracurricular activities and restoring activities that have been removed due to budget restraints.
-This will allow children to broaden their experiences in their education career.
+This will allow children to broaden their experiences in their education careers.

 We will then uniform the curriculum across the country so that every student learns as much as possible.
 We will make sure that class size is set to a manageable number of students so that every student receives the proper attention.